sinarazi/Atomic-Nature-of-Matter/README.md

 ### The problem
   In this assignment, you will redo a version of Perrin's experiment.
 Your job is greatly simplified because with modern video and computer technology (in conjunction with your programming skills), it is possible to accurately measure and track the motion of an immersed particle undergoing Brownian motion.
 We supply video microscopy data of polystyrene spheres ("beads") suspended in water, undergoing Brownian motion.
 Your task is to write a program to analyze this data, determine how much each bead moves between observations, fit this data to Einstein's model, and estimate Avogadro's number.

+### Particle identification
+  The first challenge is to identify the beads amidst the noisy data.
+Each image is 640-by-480 pixels, and each pixel is represented by a Color object which needs to be converted to a luminance value ranging from 0.0 (black) to 255.0 (white).
+Whiter pixels correspond to beads (foreground) and blacker pixels to water (background).
+We break the problem into three pieces: (i) read in the picture, (ii) classify the pixels as foreground or background, and (iii) find the disc-shaped clumps of foreground pixels that constitute each bead.